gesquive/dispatch/README.md

 }
 ```

 `auth-token` is the only required field.
-If not provided in the json as `auth-token` it must be passed through the HTTP Header `X-Auth-Token`. dispatch also checks to see if the `email` field is a valid email address.
+If not provided in the json as `auth-token` it must be passed through the HTTP Header `X-Dispatch-Auth-Token`. dispatch also checks to see if the `email` field is a valid email address.

 ### Javascript example
 ```javascript